The Kingdom of God is not in meat and drink

 For the kingdom of God is not meat and drink; but righteousness, and peace, and joy in the Holy Ghost (Romans 14:17, KJV)

-Paul addressed a problem the Roman believers were dealing with in their days.
-They had serious debates about what foods to eat, and even some holidays to keep.
-They were quarreling over food or special days.
-The Apostle Paul, with his usual divine wisdom, addressed this issue in the verse above and said “the kingdom of God is not meat and drink; but righteousness, and peace, and joy in the Holy Ghost”.
+The Apostle Paul, with his characteristic divine wisdom, addresses an important issue in the verse above, stating, “the kingdom of God is not meat and drink; but righteousness, and peace, and joy in the Holy Ghost” (Romans 14:17, KJV).

-Ask the Father to help you be a kingdom believer and not a religious Christian.
+Ask the Father to help you embody the values of a kingdom believer, transcending mere religious observance.

 Free Mini E-book: From Spiritual Dryness to Flourishing